News

 arXiv /

-We introduce a video framework for modeling goal-conditioned interactions between verbal and non-verbal communication in dyadic conversations.
-To study this problem, we also introduce the RealTalk video dataset, which contains 100+ hours of unscripted in-the-wild conversations.
+We introduce a language-augmented vision framework for modeling social interactions in videos of two-person conversations.
+To study this problem, we create the RealTalk video dataset with 100+ hours of in-the-wild conversations.

 |